 Because the grooming arm is such an essential part to the grooming process, a few more words should be said about safety.

-There is such a wide range of grooming arms available to purchase for anywhere from $30 on up to $100 or more.
+There is such a wide range of grooming arms like this one (aff) available to purchase for anywhere from $30 on up to $100 or more.
 These arms are easily adjustable and come with secure clamps that allow them to be attached to a wide range of table tops.

 We strongly encourage you to buy an adjustable arm, especially if you are going to be grooming professionally.
 Using a homemade piece to save a few dollars should not be more important than safety.